 At Second Nature, we take a holistic approach to health and provide support from a registered nutritionist or dietitian five days a week to help you reduce insulin resistance, lose your belly fat, and reach a healthy weight.

 If you’d like to try us out, take our health quiz here.

-Otherwise, keep reading to find evidence-based solutions to reduce your belly fat and improve your health in the long term.
+Otherwise, keep reading to find evidence-based solutions to reduce your waistline and that stubborn belly fat, and improve your health in the long term.